mvasin/react-div-100vh/README.md

 )
 ```

 For more advanced use cases (for instance, if you need 50% of the real height, and not 100%), there is a named export `use100vh`.
 This React hook provides an accurate vertical height in pixels.
-The return type is a `number` in a browser and `undefined` in Node environment.
-You may need to check if it's not `undefined` if you're doing SSR, otherwise manipulate the value as you wish and concatenate the result with `px`:
+The return type is a `number` in a browser and `null` in Node environment.
+You may need to check if it's not `null` if you're doing SSR, otherwise manipulate the value as you wish and concatenate the result with `px`:

 ```jsx
 import { use100vh } from 'react-div-100vh'